 MD: What should we never do when decorating?

 EH: Take things too seriously.
 It is just décor, and you should have fun with it.
 If you make a mistake, you can most likely return it and find something that is better suited for the room.
 Live in the space and experience, and let yourself make changes to the room as it evolves with you and the way you use it.

 How do you welcome the new season at home?
-Share your affordable tips with us, then check out the entire Target spring 2017 collection.
+Check out the entire Target spring 2017 collection!